Search

 The Sterile Compounding Process

-2. Wash hands with a surgical scrub.
+2. Wash hands thoroughly using a surgical scrub.

 An extensive amount of care must be taken when compounding sterile compounds.